coleifer/peewee/docs/new/database.rst

 .. code-block:: shell

-   $ pip install "psycopg2-binary"  # Psycopg2.
+   pip install "psycopg2-binary"  # Psycopg2.

-   $ pip install "psycopg[binary]"  # Psycopg3.
+   pip install "psycopg[binary]"  # Psycopg3.

-To connect to a Postgresql database, use :py:class:`PostgresqlDatabase`.
+To connect to a Postgresql database, use :class:`PostgresqlDatabase`.
 The first parameter is always the name of the database.

 After the database name specify additional `psycopg2 <https://www.psycopg.org/docs/module.html#psycopg2.connect>`__